ensoenso/the-mouse-is-coming-too/README.md

 action with a host slot.
 It does not patch Options+, modify firmware, enable a debugger, automate the UI, install a daemon, or open a network connection.

-The service events confirm that both commands were emitted; they are not hardware acknowledgements.
+The service events confirm that both commands were emitteds.
 Commands are sequential rather than atomic, so a failure can leave only one device switched.
 The client never retries an uncertain execution automatically.

 ## Privacy and security

 The normal client:

-- opens no network connection or listener
+- No network connection or listener
-- collects and transmits no telemetry
+- No telemetry
-- stores no device, account, or usage data
+- No device, account, or usage data
-- needs no administrator, Accessibility, Automation, or debug permission
+- Needs no administrator, Accessibility, Automation, or debug permission
-- reads device display names and model identifiers only in memory
+- Reads device display names and model identifiers only in memory
-- modifies no Logitech files, databases, firmware, or socket permissions
+- Modifies no Logitech files, databases, firmware, or socket permissions

 The source intentionally exposes no general-purpose raw request command.
 See [SECURITY.md](SECURITY.md) for reporting and trust-model details.